A man is handed the bill at a restaurant.

 How can you improve your credit utilization ratio?

 • Pay down debt: Paying your debt is one of the best ways to lower your credit utilization ratio.
-But because your lenders report your balances at the end of your billing cycle, the timing of your payments can impact how quickly you see improvement to your credit score.
+But because your lenders report your balances at the end of your billing cycle, the timing of your payments may impact how quickly you see improvement to your credit score.
 Consider making payments to your balances before the close of your billing cycle.
 And if you make payments after receiving your statements, try to pay more than the minimum required.
 Once you pay down your debt, you’ll need to maintain low balances to sustain your ratio.

-• Monitor spending: Keeping tabs on how much you’re charging can go a long way in helping you lower your credit utilization.
+• Monitor spending: Keeping tabs on how much you’re charging may go a long way in helping you lower your credit utilization.
 If your credit card company has a mobile app, you may be able to set spending alerts that notify you when you’ve reached a certain credit card balance.
 And managing your spending may help you manage payments, too.

 • Monthly income and expenses